nomeata/safe-docker/README.md

     # Praktomat may use safe-docker
     praktomat ALL= NOPASSWD: /usr/local/bin/safe-docker

-It requires `libipc-run-perl` to be installed.
+It requires some perl libraries to be installed.
 On Debian and Ubuntu, run

-    apt-get install libipc-run-perl
+    apt-get install libipc-run-perl libdata-guid-perl